 Yes, you absolutely can.
 However, since there’s less surface area exposed, it will take longer for the solution to soak into the cucumbers.
 You’ll need to let them sit for at least 4-5 days until they’re ready to eat.

-• Change it up.
 Mix up the flavors and add in some coriander seeds, mustard seeds, bay leaves, or other spices.
-Try this pickling spice!
+Or you can even try this pickling spice!

-A close-up picture of a glass jar full of pickled cucumbers with garlic, dill, and peppercorns in a vinegar solution.
+A glass jar full of pickled cucumbers with garlic, dill, and peppercorns in a vinegar solution.

 Other Quick Pickling Recipes